Tummy Tuck Surgery – Abdominoplasty Auckland New Zealand

 You will need after garments.
 Good results depend on a collaborative approach and a healthy lifestyle.
 Follow instructions given to you by your Surgeon, and attend all post-operative appointments.

-Tummy Tuck Price – How much does a Tummy Tuck Cost?
+How much does a Tummy Tuck Cost? -Tummy Surgery Price & fees

-All Tummy Tuck Surgery is customised and your Surgeon will give you a price for surgery depending on the type of procedure you are having, the hospital you attend and the length of your stay.
+All Abdominoplasty Surgery is customised and Dr Gittos will give you a price for surgery depending on the specific type of procedure you are having, the hospital you attend and the length of your stay.

 After your initial consultation, you will be given a detailed quote.
 This will include a Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee (if req) and the hospital fees.
 We can also provide information on Tummy Tuck Health Insurance and different methods of payment.